Viscosity Solutions to Second Order Path-Dependent Hamilton-Jacobi-Bellman Equations and Applications: Introduction

 Here, $\sigma^\top$ is the transpose of the matrix $\sigma$, $\mathcal{S}(\mathbb{R}^{d})$ the set of all $(d\times d)$ symmetric matrices, $\langle\cdot,\cdot\rangle$ the scalar product of $\mathbb{R}^{d}$, and $\partial_t,\partial_x$ and $\partial_{xx}$ the so-called pathwise (or functional or Dupire; see \cite{dupire1, cotn0, cotn1}) derivatives, where $ \partial_t$ is known as the horizontal derivative, while $\partial_x$ and $\partial_{xx}$ are the first and second order vertical derivatives, respectively.

 The primary objective of this article is to develop a concept of viscosity solutions to PHJB equations on the space of continuous paths (see Definition \ref{definition4.1} for details).
-We shall show that the value functional $V$ defined in (\ref{value1}) is unique viscosity solution to the PHJB equation (\ref{hjb1}) when the coefficients ($b,\sigma,q,\phi$) are uniformly Lipschitz in the path function under $||\cdot||_0$.
+We shall show that the value functional $V$ defined in (\ref{value1}) is unique viscosity solution to the PHJB equation (\ref{hjb1}) when the coefficients ($b,\sigma,q,\phi$) are uniformly Lipschitz in the path under $||\cdot||_0$.

 The main challenge for our path-dependent case comes from both facts that the path space $\Lambda_T$ is an infinite dimensional Banach space, and that the maximal norm $||\cdot||_0$ is not G\^ateaux differentiable.
 Since $\Lambda_T$ is not a separable Hilbert space, the standard techniques for the comparison principle in Hilbert space introduced by Lions \cite{lio1, lio2, lio3}, which contain a limiting procedure based on the existence of a countable basis, are not applicable in our case.
-On the other hand, noticing that the value functional is only $||\cdot||_0$-Lipschitz continuous with respect to the path function, the auxiliary functional in the proof of uniqueness should include the term $||\cdot||_0$ or a functional which is equivalent to $||\cdot||_0$.
+On the other hand, noticing that the value functional is only $||\cdot||_0$-Lipschitz continuous with respect to the path, the auxiliary functional in the proof of uniqueness should include the term $||\cdot||_0$ or a functional which is equivalent to $||\cdot||_0$.
 The lack of smoothness of $||\cdot||_0$ makes it more difficult to define the viscosity solutions and to prove its uniqueness.

 In this paper we want to extend the theory of viscosity solutions to the second order path-dependent case.
 We adopt the natural generalization of the well-known Crandall-Lions definition in terms of test functions.
-Since we assume the coefficients ($b,\sigma,q,\phi$) only satisfy $||\cdot||_0$-Lipschitz conditions with respect to the path function and do not impose uniformly nondegenerate requirement on the coefficients, none of these results in Peng \cite{peng2.5}, Ekren, Touzi and Zhang \cite{ekren3, ekren4}, Ekren \cite{ekren0} and Ren \cite{ren}, Ren, Touzi and Zhang \cite{ren1} and Luyakonov \cite{luk} are directly applicable to our case.
+Since we assume the coefficients ($b,\sigma,q,\phi$) only satisfy $||\cdot||_0$-Lipschitz conditions with respect to the path and do not impose uniformly nondegenerate requirement on the coefficients, none of these results in Ekren \cite{ekren0}, Ekren, Touzi and Zhang \cite{ekren3, ekren4}, Lukoyanov \cite{luk}, Peng \cite{peng2.5}, Ren \cite{ren} and Ren, Touzi and Zhang \cite{ren1} are directly applicable to our case.

 The main contribution of this paper is the introduction of an appropriate notion of viscosity solutions and the proof of uniqueness.
 The uniqueness property is derived from the comparison theorem.
 For the proof of the comparison theorem, we generalize the classical methodology in Crandall, Ishii and Lions \cite{cran2} to the path-dependent case.
 We introduce functional $\Upsilon:\Lambda\times \Lambda\rightarrow {\mathbb{R}}$ defined by